student-shanu/apnacollege-demo/README.md

 # apnacollege-demo
-This is ma first repository.
+This is my first repository.
 <br>
 Author-shanu singh.